Red Flag Laws Need to Be Implemented

 Goir/ iStock / Getty Images Plus

-In fact, people have prior knowledge of a shooter’s plans in the vast majority of cases Attackers are often clear about what they will be doing with family or friends.
+In fact, people have prior knowledge of a shooter’s plans in the vast majority of cases.
+Attackers are often clear about what they will be doing with family or friends.

 One of the 8 points in the 'Everytown for Gun Safety' plan is to pass these laws.
-Red Flag laws are crucial as the country still grapples with Second Amendment issues
+Red Flag laws are crucial as the country still grapples with Second Amendment issues.

-Protesters gather for a vigil outside of the NRA on the fifth anniversary of the Sandy Hook Elementary School shooting in Newtown, Connecticut in 2012..
-Nicole Glass Photography / Shutterstock.com
+Protesters gather for a vigil outside of the NRA on the fifth anniversary of the Sandy Hook Elementary School shooting in Newtown, Connecticut in 2012.Nicole Glass Photography / Shutterstock.com

 According to the group: "These extreme risk protection orders, sometimes known as red flag orders or gun violence restraining orders, can be issued only after a specific legal determination is made that a person poses a serious threat to themselves or others.
 They also contain strong due process protections to ensure that a person’s rights are balanced with public safety.
 Once an order is issued, a person is required to relinquish any guns they have and is prohibited from buying new guns.
 This prohibition is temporary, generally lasting one year."

-In fact, many supporters of the Second Amendment also advocate for these laws They are a proven tool, drafted with strong due process protections, and enjoy strong bipartisan support.
+In fact, many supporters of the Second Amendment also advocate for these laws.
+They are a proven tool, drafted with strong due process protections, and enjoy strong bipartisan support.

 Louis.Roth / Shutterstock.com

-Connecticut was the first state to pass them.
-It helped keep many people safe from mass shootings.
-In 1999, Connecticut became the first state to enact firearm seizure legislation following a mass shooting at the state lottery headquarters.
+Connecticut was the first state to pass red flag laws, and they have helped keep many people safe from mass shootings.
+In 1999, Connecticut enacted firearm seizure legislation following a mass shooting at the state lottery headquarters.

 Connecticut’s law requires an “independent investigation” by police if they believe that a person poses “a risk of imminent personal injury” to self or others, followed by a warrant request, with several formal checks on the judge’s ability to order the seizure and retention of firearms by law enforcement.

+Indiana was the second state.
 In 2005, after the fatal shooting of a police officer in Indianapolis, Indiana enacted firearm seizure laws.
 Indiana’s law permits warrantless seizure of a person’s firearms if a police officer believes the person has a “mental illness” and is “dangerous,” defined as an imminent or future “risk of personal injury” to self or others.
 Indiana’s firearm seizure law was associated with a 7.5% reduction in firearm suicides in the ten years following its enactment, larger than that seen in any comparison state by chance alone.